aphototool/A-Photo-Tool-Libre/README.md

 #### Special note

-Prebuild .deb file was built on Debian 11.2 with Qt 5.15.2
+Pre-build .deb file was built on Debian 11.2 with Qt 5.15.2